Skip to main content

 Instructions

-The Kubernetes manifest below, will deploy the Polar Signals Agent as DaemonSet to a Kubernetes cluster.
+The Kubernetes manifest below will deploy the Polar Signals Agent as a DaemonSet to a Kubernetes cluster.
 Here's what it does in summary:

 1. Creates a namespace called polarsignals to deploy the agent into.

-2. Creates a secret containing the Polarsignals API token (which you should have created above) for authentication.
+2. Creates a secret containing your service account token for authentication.

 3. Defines a ClusterRole and ClusterRoleBinding to grant the agent permissions to list pods and get node info across the cluster.

 4. Deploys the agent as a DaemonSet.
-This will deploy a pod to each nodes in the cluster.
-The agent container runs with some privileged settings to enable profiling via eBPF.
+This will deploy a pod to each node in the cluster.
+The agent container runs with privileged settings to enable profiling via eBPF.

 The agent will then profile all applications running on the nodes and send the profiling data to the Polar Signals Cloud for queries and analysis.

-Make sure to paste in your generated API token and then copy the manifest below into a file called polarsignals-agent.yaml, then apply it to your Kubernetes cluster using the command below.
+Then copy the manifest below into a file called polarsignals-agent.yaml and apply it to your Kubernetes cluster using the command below.

 kubectl apply -f polarsignals-agent.yaml